SarahKnits/EasyPieces/documents/final.md

 #### Execution: How did you implement the computational model?
 Describe the structure of your code and any special programming techniques you used to implement your language.
 In particular, how do the semantics of your host language differ from the semantics of your DSL?

+To implement the computational model, I used the standard structure of parsing the input to an intermediate format followed by a semantic interpretation of the data resulting in the output of a graph.
+Since I am implementing an entirely external language, the input is only related to the output by meaning.

 ## Evaluation: Provide some analysis of the work you did.
 In particular: